Skarsnik/SkarsnikQtCommon/SQPackager/docs/Windows.md

 # Prerequisite

 SQPackager only builds for MSVC and does not provide static build.
-Static builds require bnuilding Qt from sources and since that is a costly operation it's not easy to integrate into a CLI.
+Static builds require building Qt from sources and since that is a costly operation it's not easy to integrate into a CLI.

 The build process assumes you are building from an `AMD64` architecture.